 Preventative Measures you can take

-Obviously the best way to deal with dents in your guitar is to not have a dent in the first place.
+Obviously, the best way to deal with dents in your guitar is to not have a dent in the first place.
 With this in mind, there really is no substitute for a quality hard case.
-Always keep your guitar in a case when travelling and utilise a guitar stand if you have to put the guitar down, and give consideration to where you place the guitar stand e.g. not in a heavy trafficked area.
+Always keep your guitar in a case when traveling and utilize a guitar stand if you have to put the guitar down, and give consideration to where you place the guitar stand e.g. not in a heavily trafficked area.

 Never leave it lying on its back if you can possibly avoid it.
-The back is one of the most prominent surfaces of your guitar but as per the soundboard is also easily damaged.
+The back is one of the most prominent surfaces of your guitar.

 While fairly obvious, it’s surprising how often (myself included) guitarists leave their instruments in perilous positions.

 It’s a fact that many people won’t bother repairing dents and that’s perfectly understandable.
 If this is a new guitar and it’s the first dent you have put in it, chances are it will eventually be the first of many and it’s always the first one that causes the most anxiety.

 The methods outlined above can be very effective provided you follow the steps correctly.
 But unless the dent is really bothering you in the majority of circumstances it also makes sense to just leave well enough alone.